zamfi/cca-programming-electronics-spring-2015/README.md

        What happens?

        Open the serial monitor and see what numbers are printed when you push and release the button.
 What's the lowest number you see?
 Highest?

+       Replace the `analogRead` function with `digitalRead`.
+What happens in the serial monitor now?

 -   Use Arduino and Procesing function to create a digital [Etch-a-Sketch](https://www.youtube.com/watch?v=CAGcFy6CYnM#t=120s).